notarikon-nz/hackmud/scratch.md

 =====================================
 ```

 There are two parameters: `a_t:"w_ek",d:"1"` whick can control the view as well.
-More research required
+More research required.
+You can scrape these entries with a regex `/ [a-zA-Z0-9]{6} /`

 7. View each of the calendar entries using the `i` parameter `site.private {username:"username",pin:"pin",work:"calendar",i:"pkh1oh"}` - inside each of these will be one of three entries: